MArhamAA1422/b6-learning/js/JS-env.md

     - like engine creates GEC, then GEC creates others
 - window/this can access global scope
 - function declarations go to HEAP memory (memory creation phase)
+- window (global object) lives outside your code, provided by the runtime (say, browser).
+The GEC just points to it, and *this* in global scope is a reference to it.

 ## Function Execution Context (Creation Phase Browser)
 - arguments: Local Object